bhavdeepu/gym-management-system/README.md

 # gym management system
-check pics to get the idea of the project
+check the screenshots to get the idea of the project